 Please note that:

-- The commandline version does not feature pre-installed Java analysis libraries
+- The commandline version does not support analyzing Java code directly at the moment.

-- A Java SDK 1.7 or higher installed and available.
-A Java run-time environment will not be enough.
+- A Java JDK 1.8 or higher installed is required.
+A Java run-time environment (JRE) will not be enough.

 - The command line of Rascal starts by running